arm-university/PPT-branding-tool/README.md

 ## License
 You are free to amend, modify, fork or clone this material.
 See [License.md](https://github.com/arm-university/PPT-branding-tool/blob/main/License/License.md) for the complete license.

-## Inclusive Language Commitment
-Arm is committed to making the language we use inclusive, meaningful, and respectful.
-Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.

-Arm is working actively with our partners, standards bodies, and the wider ecosystem to adopt a consistent approach to the use of inclusive language and to eradicate and replace offensive terms.
-We recognise that this will take time.
-This course contains references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.

-Contact us at education@arm.com with questions or comments about this tool.
-You can also report non-inclusive and offensive terminology usage in Arm content at terms@arm.com.

 ## Installation
 Before running the script make sure if you have Python3.
 To run the script there are some python dependencies that needs to be installed